EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 **TODO**:

-- Wanna clean up the DATA section before continuing
+- data_visualization is now perfect.
+- data_cleanup can be improved a bit.

 # Introduction

-*What is this Repository?* (To Fix)
+If you are someone that wants to learn about NLP and Sentiment Analysis, this repository is for you.
+We will do X,Y,Z in a easy and simple way from beginning to end... {This could be the title instead of "Introduction"}

 This repository explores various NLP techniques for sentiment analysis of reviews on the Netflix app in the Google Play Store.
 It offers a detailed, yet easy to follow guide on sentiment analysis starting from basic Exploratory Data Analysis (EDA) and proceeding to text pre-processing and machine learning model training and evaluation.
 The pros and cons of different text pre-processing techniques, as well as a performance comparisson between them, are presented.
 Finally, various machine learning methods are explored, from standard ML algorithms, such as Logistic Regression, to more advanced ones, like RNNs and Transformers.

-*Why is this important and how can this be valuable to you?* (To Fix)

-- Avatar: Someone that has no idea about NLP and Sentiment Analysis.

-- Dream Outcome:
-- Perceived Likelihood of Achivement:
-- Time Delay:
-- Effort and Sacrifices:

-*Idea*: If you are "avatar" then this repository is for you.
-We will do X,Y,Z in a easy and simple way from beginning to end.

 # Data